javisar/ONI-Modloader-Mods/README.md

 * SensorsMod: It modifies some ranges y automation sensors (Made by [@fistak](https://github.com/fistak)).
 * SpeedControlMod: Overwrites the method SpeedControlScreen.OnChange.
 Fast Speed set to behave like Ultra Speed in debug mode.
 * StorageLockerMod: Storage lockers won't need a foundation to be built.
+* ONI-Common: Common code, required by these mods:
+  * DraggablePanelMod: Makes panels draggable (Made by [@fistak](https://github.com/fistak)).
+REQUIRES ONI-Common.
+  * ImprovedGasColourMod: Replaces the oxygen overly with gas colors.
+Also visualizes the density (Made by [@fistak](https://github.com/fistak) and [@Killface1980](https://github.com/Killface1980)).
+REQUIRES ONI-Common.
+  * MaterialColor: Adds an overlay option to visualize what a building is made of (Made by [@fistak](https://github.com/fistak)).
+REQUIRES ONI-Common.
+  * OnionPatches: Custom world seeds.
+DebugHandler hook.
+REQUIRES ONI-Common.
+Made by [@Moonkis](https://github.com/Moonkis)

 Requirements